 Overdoses from medication are not always the patient’s fault.
 In many cases, negligent physicians and pharmacists may be responsible for you or a loved one taking an overdose of medication, and you may be able to hold your doctor or pharmacist responsible for these errors.

 Medication overdoses can cause serious damage to your liver, kidneys, and other organs, and in severe cases, overdoses can even cause death.
 Talk to an attorney today if you or a loved one suffered an overdose because of a negligent prescription or pharmacy error.
-The Law Offices of Prosper Shaked’s Miami medication overdose lawyer might be able to take your case and fight to get you the compensation you need.
+Prosper Shaked Accident Injury Attorneys PA’s Miami medication overdose lawyer might be able to take your case and fight to get you the compensation you need.
 To schedule a free legal consultation on your case, contact our law offices today at (305) 694-2676.